mysshum/MLlibOnSwarm/README.md

 As an example, we will setup MLlibOnSwarm on a freshly created DigitalOcean Droplet (virtual machine) and run the linear regression application in Apps/SparkML/LinearRegression.

 * Create a [DigitalOcean](www.digitalocean.com) account.
 Obtain an [API token](https://docs.digitalocean.com/reference/api/create-personal-access-token/), say <code>\<API_TOKEN\></code>.
-Spin up a Droplet: we will refer to this virtual machine as the "Controller".  *The code has been tested on a Droplet with 8 Gb of RAM and 4 vCPU's running Debian 9.* Start a bash session to control this machine (for example using ssh).
+Spin up a Droplet: this will be the machine used to control the swarm.  *The code has been tested on a Droplet with 8 Gb of RAM and 4 vCPU's running Debian 9.* Start a bash session to control this machine (for example using ssh).

 * Choose a location to install MLlibOnSwarm, say <code>\<MLlibOnSwarmLocation\></code>.
 Download MLlibOnSwarm.
 It is recommended to use git for this:
   ```